Tail behavior and almost sure growth rate of supOU processes: Introduction

-In this paper we derive almost sure growth rate of the paths of supOU processes.
-Almost sure growth rate of stochastic integrals with respect to a L\'evy basis were investigated in \cite{CK, CK22} for the solution to the stochastic heat equation, and in the companion paper \cite{GK} for the integrated supOU process.
+In this paper we derive almost sure growth rates of the paths of supOU processes.
+Almost sure growth rates of stochastic integrals with respect to a L\'evy basis were investigated in \cite{CK, CK22} for the solution to the stochastic heat equation, and in the companion paper \cite{GK2} for the integrated supOU process.

 In Section \ref{sect:tail} we analyze the marginal distributions of $(X(t))$.
+We recall some known results on the regular variation of the tail, and we prove a generalization to dominatedly varying distributions.
 In particular, in Lemma \ref{lemma:domvar} we obtain the tail asymptotics of the L\'evy measure of $X$ in terms of the jump measure $\lambda$, extending the results in \cite{FasenKlupp}.
 This tail estimate plays a key role in determining the growth rate for heavy-tailed $\lambda$, see Corollary \ref{cor:supOU-as-D}.

-In Section \ref{sect:as} we turn to the almost sure path behavior.
+The main results of the paper are contained in Section \ref{sect:as}, where we turn to the almost sure path behavior.
+In contrast to Section \ref{sect:tail}, here we focus only on supOU processes with jump measure satisfying $\int_{(0,1]}z\lambda (\dd z)<\infty$.
 Proposition \ref{prop:largexi} shows that if $\pi$ is an infinite measure and $\lambda$ has unbounded support, then in any open interval $X(t)$ is unbounded.
 In our main result, Theorem \ref{thm:as}, we obtain a general integral test allowing both heavy-tailed and light-tailed jump measure $\lambda$.
-As a consequence, we show that for heavy-tailed L\'evy measures $\limsup_{t \to \infty} X(t) / f(t)$ is either 0, or $\infty$, that is, as usual for heavy-tailed processes, there is no proper normalization almost surely.
+As a consequence, we show that for any normalizing function $f$ and heavy-tailed L\'evy measures, $\limsup_{t \to \infty} X(t) / f(t)$ is either 0, or $\infty$, that is, as usual for heavy-tailed processes, there is no proper normalization almost surely.
 In the light-tailed scenario we show that for bounded jump measures $\lambda$ the almost sure growth rate is $\log t / (\log \log t)$ (Theorem \ref{thm:as-boundedlambda}), while for measure with exponential tail, the rate is $\log t$ (Corollary \ref{cor:exp}).